4 steps to creating a high-rise building maintenance plan

 - Maintenance Supervisors / Chief Engineer: Maintenance supervisors / chief engineers play a crucial role in planning, assigning, and managing a team of maintenance workers.
 They prioritize the day-to-day and weekly workload by reviewing incoming work orders and considering both short- and long-term objectives.
 Additionally, the chief engineer handles vendor relationships and helps ensure they are completing their services according to the service contract signed with the association.

-Creating a high-rise building maintenance schedule
+Creating a high-rise building maintenance plan

 Work with expertsWhy is building maintenance so important for your community?
 High-rise and large-scale buildings require more care and maintenance due to the many complex systems housed within, such as HVAC units, plumbing, boilers, water filtration systems, and more.
 This long list of items needs to be checked, serviced, and adjusted routinely to help ensure the optimal efficiency of the building’s assets.